skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As they go they are especially careful of the traps on the way back.
 There is discussion on the way back about how everyone dealt with the situation.
-Skeeve is irritated that so much valuable stuff was broken, especially by Eomer.
+Skeeve is irritated that so much valuable stuff was broken, especially by Eomier.
 Skeeve thinks they should have let the wizard live long enough to gather more information from him.
 They also discuss the disorganized mayhem of the last battle, and agree they need to use more teamwork in the future.
 The walk only takes about a